Sintra palaces castle and chalets

 Sintra Weather is influenced by the Atlantic Ocean and is characterized by cooler temperatures and wet winters

-Sintra Mountains is influenced by the existence of a humid micro-climate, resulting in a dense lush, dense foliage and a rich botanical diversity
+The Sintra Mountains experience a humid micro-climate, resulting in a dense lush, dense foliage and a rich botanical diversity

 Lisbon has a moderate climate, average of 25 degrees in Summer and 11 degrees in winter.
 Sintra is typically 2-6 degrees cooler